valdeanda/Useful_scripts/README.md

 R script that was used to plot the number of achaeal genomes by taxonomy described in [Baker et al., 2020](https://www.nature.com/articles/s41564-020-0715-z)

 The input data data_barplot.tab, looks like this, the scripts keeps the specific order that you want your data to sorted.
-Dr. Craig Connolly provided valuable input to generate the script.

 ```
 Phylum	Superphylum	Number of genomes